-The Odd Fellows Hall has just about the best dance floor in Santa Fe.
+The Odd Fellows Hall has the best dance floor in Santa Fe.
 Dance groups have met here for years.
-In 1997 some of the people who danced at the hall realized that there were only a few surviving Odd Fellows Lodge members and that in the foreseeable future all of them would have died or moved away and our favorite dance space would be sold and turned into a strip mall.
+In 1997 some of the people who danced at the hall realized that there were only a few surviving Odd Fellows Lodge members.
+In the foreseeable future all of those members would have died or moved away and our favorite dance space would be sold and turned into a strip mall.
 As a further complication, only men could become Odd Fellows and only the Odd Fellows had control of the Hall.
-Some male dancers became members of the lodge and some female dancers joined the Rebekahs Lodge (the female arm of the Odd Fellows).
+Some male dancers became members of the Lodge and some female dancers joined the Rebekahs Lodge (the female arm of the Odd Fellows).

 Here in Santa Fe, the Lodge’s modest income came from renting the hall.
 But since the hall belonged to the Odd Fellows, the Rebekahs needed to develop an alternate source of revenue.
 We were not interested in bake sales or raffles or any of the traditional female fund raisers.
 In 1998, one of our members suggested putting on swing dances.
 We tried it and to our amazement it was phenomenally successful.
 The timing was perfect; swing dancing was popular; and we had hundreds of dollars more than we needed.
 We decided we needed a charity to support.